 The record date shall be on 25 June 2024 for the purpose of determining the list of stockholders of the Corporation who are entitled to vote in the 2024 ASM.
-The Company will allow attendance by stockholders only by remote communication and voting in absentia, subject to validation procedures, though the directors will be in the principal office of the Company.
+The Company will allow attendance by stockholders only by remote communication and voting in absentia, subject to validation procedures, though the directors will be at 3961 Ramon Magsaysay Boulevard, Sta.
+Mesa, Metro Manila for the conduct of the meeting.